umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/git_annex.md

    1 .root   total: 179.56 MiB   local:   0.00 KiB   ntuples/pre-0.9.0/Dst-mc
    2 .root   total:  20.19 GiB   local:   0.00 KiB   ntuples/pre-0.9.0/Dst-std
 ```

+!!! info
+    If you are in the `nix` shell, `count_root_files.py` is added to PATH so
+    you can call it directly.

 ## Check annexed file availability